-The Rinnai RUC98iN Ultra Series is an indoor gas tankless water heater for residential and commercial applications.
+The Rinnai RUC98iN Ultra Series is one of the best tankless water heaters for residential and commercial applications.
 It uses propane or natural gas and has multiple venting options.
-The RUC98iN is 26 inches tall, 10 inches thick and weighs 61.7 pounds.
+The RUC98iN is 26 inches tall, 10 inches thick, and weighs 61.7 pounds.
 Although it is compact and has a sleek design, it is not a lightweight water heater.

 It has a gunmetal gray exterior with controls located on the lower lip of the front panel.
 These include a power button, water temperature and gas control buttons, and a digital display.
 Besides controlling the temperature of hot water coming out of the unit, you can lock the temperature button to prevent unauthorized access.

 Rinnai RUC98iN Ultra Series: What you need to know

 Venting options for the Rinnai RUC98iN include concentric or twin-pipe PVC.
 This heater also complies with nitrogen oxide emission standards.
 This unit has bigger gas and water supply inlets and outlets than most gas tankless water heaters.
 It uses an electric ignition system and draws only 2 watts in standby mode.
 However, while it is actively working, the Rinnai RUC98iN consumes 64 watts of electric power, and it requires up to 146 watts to keep its parts from freezing during winter.

 The Rinnai RUC98iN is not only bigger and heavier than the most home tankless water heater brands, it is also more powerful.
 First, it has an energy factor of 0.95 whether you use it with natural gas or propane.
 This is higher than the average for gas-powered water heaters.
 It is also an Energy Star-certified heater.